protist/GeneGuillotine/README.md

 GeneGuillotine
 ==============
-This script reads in a gtf file (e.g. from Cuffmerge), and splits it into non-overlapping genes, with one transcript per gene according to a second (reference) gff.
-This might be useful if a downstream program (e.g. DEXSeq) requires each gene to be separate and not overlapping with its neighbours.
+This script reads in a gtf file (e.g. from Cuffmerge), and prevents transcripts from overlapping multiple genes, according to a second (reference) gff.
+This might be useful if a downstream program (e.g. DEXSeq) requires each transcript to be separate and not overlapping with its neighbours.

+The position of the split is determined by the genes in the reference gff.
+The default is to constrain each transcript to the limits of the CDS.
+Transcripts that lie wholly within intergenic regions will be kept.

 Arguments and input files
 -------------------------